Fats Domino: Early life and education

 Antoine Domino Jr. was born and raised in New Orleans, Louisiana, the youngest of eight children born to Antoine Caliste Domino (1879–1964) and Marie-Donatille Gros (1886–1971).
 The Domino family was of French Creole background, and Louisiana Creole was his first language.
 Like most such families, the Dominos were Catholic.

 Antoine was born at home with the assistance of his grandmother, a midwife.
 His name was initially misspelled as Anthony on his birth certificate.
 His family had recently arrived in the Lower Ninth Ward from Vacherie, Louisiana.
 His father was a part-time violin player who worked at a racetrack.

 He attended the Louis B. Macarty School, leaving to start work as a helper to an ice delivery man.
 Domino learned to play the piano in about 1938 from his brother-in-law, the jazz guitarist Harrison Verrett.

 Early career (1940s)

 By age 14, Domino was performing in New Orleans bars.
 In 1947, Billy Diamond, a New Orleans bandleader, accepted an invitation to hear the young pianist perform at a backyard barbecue.
 Domino played well enough that Diamond asked him to join his band, the Solid Senders, at the Hideaway Club in New Orleans, where he would earn $3 a week playing the piano.
-Diamond nicknamed him "Fats", because Domino reminded him of pianists Fats Waller and Fats Pichon, but also because of his large appetite.
+Diamond nicknamed him "Fats".